orbitalchicken/Roadmap/README.md

         for non-english speaking people, it is not possible to change language, nor keyboard settings, when starting livemedia. implement a crash-intercepter
         compiler optimization: consider optimizing compiled binaries for Cinnamon/Xapps

+    artwork:
+        Tray icons are black with mint-y themes.
+        Mint-Y themes Shade option is unavailable
+        mint-x-icons: in MATE (with a high panel), network status icons have a dark background in 32px and bigger. they would look much better in the panel with a transparent bg like other icons.
+        mintwelcome: don't use 32px png icons
+        Choose places icons for Mint-Y
+        slick-greeter: padding issue when hovering session button

 R&D
 ===